 - Weakened Immune Systems

-One of the best ways to prevent gum disease is to maintain your oral health at home and schedule regular appointments at Premier Dentistry.
+One of the best ways to prevent gum disease is to maintain your oral health at home and schedule regular dental appointments.
 During routine teeth cleanings, we remove the plaque and tartar buildup that is a large contributing factor to tooth decay and gum disease.
-Routine appointments to our Chicago dentist office by Millennium Park also result in fresher breath and brighter teeth.
-Additionally, we strongly suggest remaining in good overall health and quit using tobacco in any form.
+Routine appointments to our Chicago dentist office at Millennium Park also result in fresher breath and brighter teeth.
+Additionally, we strongly suggest remaining in good overall health and quit using tobacco of any form.

-Scaling & Root Planing: This treatment deep cleans the areas above and below the gum line.
+Scaling and root planing goes beyond a professional dental cleaning.
+This treatment is about deep-cleaning the areas above and below the gum line.
 To perform scaling, a dental hygienist uses special tools to remove plaque, tartar, and bacteria from the gums.
 Root planing smooths the surface of the tooth roots so they can reattach to the gums.
 Depending on your needs, we may need to repeat these treatments more than once to achieve the best results.

-Antibacterial Rinses: An antibacterial rinse can benefit patients in the early stages of gum disease.
+An antibacterial rinse can benefit patients in the early stages of gum disease.
 Dr. Stein or Dr. Brand may prescribe a specific rinse to help improve your health and prevent gum irritation from developing further.
+They contain antibacterial agents that help to reduce bacteria in the mouth, which helps to reduce inflammation and speed up the healing process.
+While brushing and flossing are important for oral hygiene, adding an antibacterial rinse into your routine can be an invaluable tool in keeping your mouth healthy.

-Laser Dentistry: In some cases, dental lasers may eliminate the need for gum surgery.
+In some cases, dental lasers may eliminate the need for gum surgery.
 Dental lasers precisely and safely remove diseased tissue while minimizing the risk of infection.
-Lasers offer many benefits including reduced bleeding, quick care, and painless treatment.
+Lasers offer many benefits, including reduced bleeding, quick care, and painless treatment.
 Dental lasers also promote a faster healing response from the body.
+To learn more about our laser treatments see, Laser dentistry.

-Gum Surgery: For advanced stages of gum disease, gum surgery may be needed to remove diseased tissue.
-We will refer you to a specialist that can treat severe gum disease comfortably.
+For advanced stages of gum disease, you may need gum surgery to remove diseased tissue and heal your gums.
+Gum surgery typically takes 1-2 hours and is usually done under local anesthesia, but some procedures may require more time.
+We may refer you to a specialist that can treat your severe gum disease in a comfortable setting.

-This prevalent oral health disease must be diagnosed by a dentist.
-Most dentists will let you know they see the classic signs of gum disease during your regular dentist appointments every six months.
-However, if you are schedule these visits, then there is a chance you may have it and not even know.
-To ensure you are receiving the dental care you need, please visit one of caring dentists for a checkup every six months.
+Most dentists will let you know when they see the classic signs of gum disease during your regular dentist appointments every six months.
+However, if you schedule these visits, then there is a chance you may have it and not even know.
+To ensure you are receiving the dental care you need, please visit one of our caring dentists for a checkup every six months.

 How much does it cost to treat gum disease?

 Do your gums bleed when you brush and floss your teeth?
 You may be developing gum disease.
-Request an appointment with Chicago, IL dentists Dr. Brand or Dr. Stein today.
-You may also call Premier Dentistry for comfortable dental care at 312-726-1901.
+Request an appointment with Chicago, IL, dentists Dr. Brand or Dr. Stein today.
+You may also call our dental practice for comfortable dental care at 312-586-8596.

 At Premier Dentistry, our goal is to make treatment as comfortable as possible.
 If you have any questions about gum disease treatment, please let Dr. Brand or Dr. Stein know at your next consultation.
 They will be happy to review your treatment options with you.